 PwC conducts Situational Judgement tests only for experienced candidates.
 Practice Situational Judgement Tests (SJTs) and consider a company’s values and the skills they are looking for when completing these assessments.

-PwC uses a variety of aptitude assessment tests.
+There are a variety of PwC aptitude tests.
 These may include:

-Understand the many Arctic Shores game assessments used by PwC.
+Understand the many Arctic Shores game assessments used as part of the PwC game based assessments.
 Learn what they measure, what you need to do, and how much time they take.
 Practice game-based assessments similar to those used by PwC.

 Practice for your video or telephone interview by answering questions that typically come up in accountancy and consultancy interviews.
 Your answers need to flow and be timely.
 Avoid filler words.
 Your verbal communication should be convincing and filled with content that presents you in the best way for the job.